Allmikeao/secao.github.io/README.md

 * Contains files named bundle.js, or bundle.json,
 * Makes calls to `openmct.$injector()`, or `openmct.$angular`,
 * Makes calls to `openmct.legacyRegistry`, `openmct.legacyExtension`, or `openmct.legacyBundle`.

-### What should I do if I am using legacy API?
-Please refer to [the modern Open MCT API](https://nasa.github.io/openmct/documentation/).
-Post any questions to the [Discussions section](https://github.com/nasa/openmct/discussions) of the Open MCT GitHub repository.

-## Related Repos

-> [!NOTE]
-> Although Open MCT functions as a standalone project, it is primarily an extensible framework intended to be used as a dependency with users' own plugins and packaging.
-Furthermore, Open MCT is intended to be used with an HTTP server such as Apache or Nginx.
-A great example of hosting Open MCT with Apache is `openmct-quickstart` and can be found in the table below.

 ## Testes